project-copacetic/copacetic/website/docs/faq.md

 - Scanner reports are not up to date.
 Make sure to run the scanner with the latest vulnerability database.
 If you are using Trivy, it is recommended to pull the latest version of the Trivy DB, and not rely on cached or stale versions.

-To verify the package version discrepencies, you can compare the package version provided by the package repositories and the scanner reports.
+To verify the package version discrepancies, you can compare the package version provided by the package repositories and the scanner reports.
 Follow the Trivy documentation on [how to find the security advisory data sources](https://aquasecurity.github.io/trivy/dev/community/contribute/discussion/#false-detection), and then compare the package version in the scanner report with the applicable security advisory, and applicable package repository.

 If you are continuing to see this and the package repositories and vulnerability databases are not updated, you can either: